 A growing number of distance education programs now offer accredited online doctorate degrees, including the DMA and the PhD in Music.
 Some programs allow students to take all of their classes online; others include a certain amount of campus coursework as well.

 At first glance, the Internet may seem like an odd place to study a discipline in which live performance and hands-on instruction play a central role.
 Thanks to current technology, students can listen to and share music, watch streaming video, take exams, meet with teachers, and participate in class discussions without setting foot in a classroom.
 Some music educators actually believe that the online format enhances traditional music education by connecting students to scholars and performers around the world.
 Online learning has also made it possible for full-time music professionals--elementary school music teachers, for example--to boost their careers with an advanced degree.

 If you're not sure whether a campus or an online DMA or PhD program is right for you, ask yourself the following questions:

 - What are your goals?
 Maybe you teach music history and want to branch out into ethnomusicology while honing your research skills.
-An online DMA or PhD in Music could give you that extra knowledge without taking you away from your students.
+An online DMA or PhD in art & design with a specialization in Music could give you that extra knowledge without taking you away from your students.
 On the other hand, if you're an electronic music composer but don't have a cutting-edge studio at your disposal just yet, take advantage of a campus doctorate program's resources.

 - Would you be willing to relocate for your degree?
 If the answer is no, you're limited to schools within commuting distance--and depending on where you live, pickings might be slim.
 With online education, school comes to you.
 You may want to expand your options by considering both campus and online DMA and PhD programs.